solvia-labs/solvia/docs/src/wallet-guide/hardware-wallets/ledger.md

 Note: Any address with a balance of 0 SOL, such as a newly created one on your Ledger, will show as "Not Found" in the explorer.
-Empty accounts and non-existent accounts are treated the same in Solana.
+Empty accounts and non-existent accounts are treated the same in Solvia.
 This will change when your account address has some SOL in it.

 ### Send SOL from a Nano